10 min read

 Can I just do SEO and ignore PPC?

-Yes, especially if you have a limited budget and a long term outlook.
+Yes, especially if you have a limited budget and an outlook for the long term.
 However, you may miss out on high intent customers or struggle to get visibility in the short term.

 How long does SEO really take to work?